MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 ms.custom: think-tank
 ---

-# Enterprise Agreement enrollment and Azure Active Directory tenants
+# Enterprise Agreement enrolment and Azure Active Directory tenants

-## Plan for enterprise enrollment
+## Plan for enterprise enrolment

-An Enterprise Agreement (EA) enrollment represents the commercial relationship between Microsoft and how your organization uses Azure.
+An Enterprise Agreement (EA) enrolment represents the commercial relationship between Microsoft and how your organization uses Azure.
 It provides the basis for billing across all your subscriptions and affects administration of your digital estate.
 Your EA enrollment is managed via the Azure EA portal.
 An enrollment often represents an organization's hierarchy, which includes departments, accounts, and subscriptions.
 This hierarchy represents cost-enrollment groups within an organization.

 ![Diagram that shows Azure EA hierarchies.](./media/ea.png)

-_Figure 1: An Azure EA enrollment hierarchy._
+_Figure 1: An Azure EA enrolment hierarchy._

 - Departments help to segment costs into logical groupings and to set a budget or quota at the department level.
 The quota isn't enforced firmly and is used for reporting purposes.
 - Accounts are organizational units in the Azure EA portal.
 They can be used to manage subscriptions and access reports.
 - Subscriptions are the smallest unit in the Azure EA portal.
 They're containers for Azure services managed by the Service Administrator.
 They're where your organization deploys Azure services.
-- EA enrollment roles link users with their functional role.
+- EA enrolment roles link users with their functional role.
 These roles are:
   - Enterprise Administrator
   - Department Administrator
   - Account Owner